Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Should You Stain MDF-Made Furniture?

-It is crucial to seal MDF furniture before staining to prevent the material from warping and swelling.
+In addition, it is crucial to seal MDF furniture before staining to prevent the material from warping and swelling.
 MDF can be sealed with an MDF-specific primer or sealer.

 staining over paint